episode6/deployable/README.md

 Deployable for Gradle
 =====================
 Gradle plugins to ease the pain of deploying jars and aars to maven repositories.
-This currently uses the old `maven` plugin instead of the new `maven-publish` plugin.

 ## Usage
 Add Deployable to the classpath in your root `build.gradle`